aws-samples/serverless-patterns/cdk-kinesis-lambda-java/README.md

 This Kinesis-Lambda integration pattern makes use of the aws-kinesisstreams-lambda [Solution construct](https://docs.aws.amazon.com/solutions/latest/constructs/aws-kinesisstreams-lambda.html) to create the infrastructure.

-Lambda get triggered based on the events from Kinesis DataStreams.
-For any error in invocation of Lambda, event is persisted in the dead letter SQS queue.
+Lambda get triggered based on the events from the Kinesis Data Stream.
+For any error in invocation of the lambda function events are persisted in the configured dead-letter SQS queue.

 In the example the Kinesis Event Source is configured with `maxretryattempt` as 1, bisectBatchOnError set to true, and `reportBatchItemFailures` set to true with batch size of 3.